YaleDHLab/lab-workshops/python-for-humanists/README.md

 First, let's [install Anaconda](https://www.anaconda.com/download/).

-Once Anaconda is installed, openm the Anaconda Navigator and 'Launch' jupyter from the menu.
+Once Anaconda is installed, open the Anaconda Navigator and 'Launch' jupyter from the menu.

 ### Running the Workshop Notebook